ironss/gpx-calculator/README.md

 and speed (and other properties) at those places.

-This set of scripts will take a GPX file containing a track and generate a GPX files containing a number of sets of waypoints.
+This set of scripts will take a GPX file containing a track and generate GPX files containing waypoints.

-* One set of waypoints at regular time intervals
+* One file contains waypoints at regular time intervals

-* One set of waypoints at regular distance intervals
+* One file contains waypoints at regular distance intervals

 Each waypoint has a name and description that includes some of: